xMez/YouTubeCSS/README.md

 To be used with stylish.
 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/?src=external-userstyleshome) | [Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe)

-It's using the font cure.se so please download it before trying this skin.
+It's using the font cure.se so please download it before trying this skin or change the font in the css file.

 If you want options such as auto 1080p/720p, hiding annotations and hiding video controls I would suggest that you get [YouTube HD Lite Revived](https://userscripts.org/scripts/show/124528)